Copyright © 1994 Dojos.com All rights reserved

 Matsubayashi-ryū is one of the better-documented traditional karate styles, owing to Nagamine's book, The Essence of Okinawan Karate-dō as well as Tales of the Masters.

 (松林流), also known as Matsubayashi Shōrin-ryū, is a school of Okinawan Shōrin-ryū karate founded by Shōshin Nagamine (1907-1997) in 1947.
 Its curriculum includes 18 kata, 7 two-man yakusoku kumite (prearranged sparring) routines, and kobudō (weapons) practice.

 Nagamine named his school in honor of masters whom he viewed as two of the most important forebears of Shōrin-ryū, Matsumura Sōkon and Kosaku Matsumora.
 He chose to name the school using kanji characters that can be prounounced in Japanese either as "Matsubayashi" or as

 Instructor: Charles Barrett, 6th Degree Black Belt

-Head Instructor and Senior Student of Prof. Author Cohen
+Head Instructor and Senior Ranked Student of Master Author Cohen

-Owner of this site Dojos.com and Co-Owner: Tang Soo Do Karate Center
+Owner of this site Dojos.com and previous Owner: Tang Soo Do Karate Center

 Sensei Barrett is Available for Private / Small Group Instruction and Seminars